Jdavid0610/rickandmorty/README.md

 This project is a React application using TypeScript and Vite, designed to explore characters from the Rick and Morty universe.
 It leverages GraphQL for data fetching and Zustand for state management.

+## Deployment

+This project is deployed on AWS Amplify.
+You can access it [here](https://main.d2lsdny8bquuew.amplifyapp.com).

 ## Project Structure

 - **src/**: Contains the main source code for the application.